 Several health conditions, including thyroid disease and iron deficiency anemia, can cause hair loss.
 While thyroid blood tests and other lab tests, including a complete blood count (CBC), on people who have ordinary hair loss are usually normal, it is important to exclude underlying causes in sudden or severe hair loss.
 If you are concerned about some other underlying health issues, you may start by seeing your family physician, internist, or gynecologist for basic health screening.
 Dermatologists are doctors who specialize in problems of skin, hair, and nails and may provide more advanced diagnosis and treatment of hair thinning and loss.
 Sometimes a scalp biopsy may be taken to help in diagnosis of severe or unexplained hair loss.

-Although many medications list "hair loss" among their potential side effects, most drugs are also not likely to induce hair loss.
-On the other hand, with cancer treatments and immune suppression medications including chemotherapy, hair loss is a very common side effect.
+Although many medications list "hair loss" among their potential side effects, most drugs are not likely to induce hair loss.
+On the other hand, with cancer treatments and immune suppression medications, hair loss is a very common side effect.
 Complete hair loss often occurs after a course of major chemotherapy for cancer.
 Usually, hair regrows after six to 12 months.

 Is there a correlation between hair loss and stress?